souxls/Collections/README.md

 - [papers-we-love](https://github.com/papers-we-love/papers-we-love) -  Papers from the computer science community to read and discuss.<paperswelove.org>
 - [PeiQi-WIKI-Book](https://github.com/PeiQi0/PeiQi-WIKI-Book) - 面向网络安全从业者的知识文库🍃.
 - [openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API.
+- [90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - I am using this repository to document my journey learning about DevOps.
+I began this process on January 1, 2022, and plan to continue until March 31.
+I will be dedicating one hour each day, including weekends, to gaining a foundational understanding of the various aspects of DevOps.
+This will be a 90-day intensive study period.
+2022 & 2023 inc.

 ## Interview